olcf/NewUserQuickStart/Frontier/README.md

 -m block:block distribute the tasks in a block layout across nodes (default), and in a block layout across L3 sockets --ntasks-per-gpu=1 Request that there is task invoked for every GPU.

-Submit the job and pay attention to which GPUs are used with which hardware thead.
+Submit the job and pay attention to which GPUs are used with which hardware thread.

 ```
 OMP_NUM_THREADS=1 srun -N1 -n8 -c1 -m block:block --ntasks-per-gpu=1 ./hello_jobstep | sort